-The challenge of hiking Mount Pico was definitely the physical highlight, but I was more impressed with the diversity of stunning landscapes and how they made me feel.
+The challenge of hiking Mount Pico was definitely the physical highlight, but I was equally impressed with the diversity of stunning landscapes in Pico.

 On a sunny day, it’s like someone set the saturation levels to the maximum.
 The green of the meadows, the blue of the ocean, the black of the lava rocks are eye-striking.
 The views to Faial and specially São Jorge are a delicious extra.

 More than any particular sight or activity, Pico is the place to fully embrace the azorean life.
 Go as local as you can.
 Rent a rural house as remote as you can.
 Go to the supermarket.
-Watch stars at night.
+Watch the star-gazed sky at night.
 Listen to the cacophony of crazy birds (cagarros).
-You won’t regret.
+You won’t regret it!

 Pico Travel Ratings